Back to news page

 Manufacturing

-For example, 5G can provide manufacturers greater understanding of all its manufacturing processes/scenarios by enabling digital twins for aircraft blisks.
+For example, 5G can provide manufacturers greater understanding of all its manufacturing processes and scenarios by enabling digital twins for aircraft blisks.
 Blisks are complex products that require high transmission rates, high reliability, and high data rates to produce.
 By deploying a 5G, manufacturers can ensure highly precise blisk manufacturing and real-time tracking capabilities.

 Airlines

 It’s easy to imagine 5G’s impact on a structure such as an airport, but the airlines themselves can leverage 5G technology as well.
 The avionic systems inside airlines, for instance, can have accelerated communication with control towers via 5G connectivity.
 Also, real-time equipment monitoring using 5G networks can enable predictive maintenance.
-Airlines could also improve their cargo and people movement, with 5G.
+Airlines could also improve not only their aircraft, but also cargo and people movement, with 5G.

 Passenger Experience